krka/velourfog/readme.txt

 ==========
 * Iteration 1 is implemented as an in memory python dictionary without any clustering or persistance.
+* Iteration 2: Make a layered solution with stateless frontends that sends get-requests to only one storage node, and sends set-requests to all storage nodes.
+Use a controller that notifies frontends when storage nodes are added.

 Future iterations
 -----------------
-* Iteration 2: Let multiple nodes be aware of each other and propagate changes.
+* Iteration 3: Let frontends notify controller of dead storage nodes, and remove them.
-* Iteration 3: Let newly added nodes be able to query for the complete state before accepting external requests.
+* Iteration 4: Let newly added storage nodes be able to query for the complete state before accepting external requests.
+* Iteration 5: Implement the partitioning strategy.
+* Iteration 6: Let the controller persist its state to disk to survive shutdowns.
+* Iteration 7: Persist storage data to disk for robustness.

 Usage
 =====